 A key difference between Medicare and Medicaid is that one is primarily age-based, and the other is income based benefiting people with limited financial resources, regardless of age.

-Medicare is a federal government health program available to people aged 65 and older, or under 65 with certain medical disabilities or diseases.
+Medicare is available to assist people 65 or older, and in some cases people under 65 with specific medical disabilities or diseases.
 It applies to the qualified individual and not an entire family.

-Medicaid is a jointly run state and federal governments whose eligibility is based on income rather than age or disability.
+Medicaid is jointly run by the state and federal governments whose eligibility is based on income rather than age or disability.
 Medicaid was developed to help people and families with limited financial resources get health care.

 Additionally, you can apply for Medicaid at any time your situation warrants it, you do not have to wait for an open enrollment period.
 In most cases, people who qualify for Medicaid may be exempt from the individual penalty.
 See the eligibility criteria below.
 Whereas, when you apply for Medicare outside the open enrollment period you may be penalized.

 Also, Medicaid coverage and eligibility varies from state to state due to the fact that it is both federally and state managed.
 Medicare basics are standard.

 Differences in Dental and Vision Care